Analucar/UMinho/SecondYear/2nd/POO/README.md

 ### :books: Programação Orientada a Objetos
 ***

-This Project consisted in developing a program TrazAqui similiar to the app Glovo or UberEats.
+This project consisted in developing a program TrazAqui similiar to the app Glovo or UberEats.
+This project was developed in Java

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)